-Horner’s syndrome in cats: diagnosis
+Horner’s syndrome in cats diagnosis

-A veterinarian can also distinguish horner’s syndrome causes by performing blood tests, X-rays, MRIs or CAT scans.
-These tests will allow a veterinarian to obtain the necessary information in order to apply the correct horner’s syndrome treatment.
-In addition, horner’s syndrome in cats usually requires a neurological, ocular and otic examination.
+A veterinarian can also distinguish Horner’s syndrome causes by performing blood tests, X-rays, MRIs or CAT scans.
+These tests will allow a veterinarian to obtain the necessary information in order to apply the correct Horner’s syndrome treatment.
+In addition, Horner’s syndrome in cats usually requires a neurological, ocular and otic examination.

-Once the cause is established, treatment can begin.
+Once the cause is established, Horner's syndrome in cats treatment can begin.

-Horner’s syndrome in cats: treatment
+Horner’s syndrome in cats treatment

 If it is a case of otitis in cats, the cause needs to be known in order to treat it with adequately.
 Anesthesia may also be given to a cat suffering from this syndrome, allowing for the veterinarian to examine and clean the ear thoroughly.
 In many cases, tumors can also be treated but prognosis will vary based on the specific case.

-Common diseases in cats
+Related diseases in cats

-If you found this article helpful, you may like to have a look at our following YouTube video where we discuss: the 10 most common diseases in cats.
+If you found this article helpful, you may like to have a look at our following YouTube video where we discuss the 10 most common diseases in cats:

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.

-If you want to read similar articles to Horner’s Syndrome In Cats - Causes And Treatment, we recommend you visit our Neurological diseases category.
+If you want to read similar articles to Horner’s Syndrome in Cats - Causes and Treatment, we recommend you visit our Neurological diseases category.